OUR 2019 CONSERVATION DAY

-Our annual Conservation Day was held on Wednesday 14th November 2018 at The Chantry House, Henley on Thames, a beautiful Grade I medieval timber framed building.
-Oxley Conservation is proud to be celebrating its 21st anniversary in building conservation.
+Our annual Conservation Day was held on Wednesday 13th November 2019 at The Chantry House, Henley on Thames, a beautiful Grade I medieval timber framed building.

-Please contact us on 01491 414191 or email@example.com if you would like further information about our next event.
+Please contact us on 01491 414191 or email email@example.com if you would like to attend next year's seminar.

 Oxley Conservation Limited, 8a Friday Street, Henley on Thames, Oxfordshire RG9 1AH